To enjoy the full Mail & Guardian online experience: please upgrade your browser

 On Wednesday afternoon Barack Obama said in an interview on the television network ABC that he believed same-sex marriages should be legal.

-The announcement was a major intervention in the culture wars that are such a defining feature of the American political landscape, and it was very big news.
+His position had “evolved”, he said, from his long-standing support for more limited civil unions.The announcement was a major intervention in the culture wars that are such a defining feature of the American political landscape, and it was very big news.
 No previous American president has come close to articulating such a clear position.

 South Africans could perhaps be forgiven a shrug of the shoulders in response, and some justified pride that the question has long since been settled in our much younger democracy.
-What we cannot afford is complacency.